myafka/HN-API-Docs/Use cases.md

 This section contains examples of API usage.
 The examples in this guide are written in Python 3.
 You can use any programming language to work with the API.

-If you are a newbie to working with an API, we recommend starting with [Getting started](https://github.com/myafka/HackerNewsDocs/blob/master/Getting%20started.md).
+If you are a new to this API, we recommend starting with [Getting started](https://github.com/myafka/HackerNewsDocs/blob/master/Getting%20started.md).

 <h2>Fetch 50 stories</h2>

 Imagine that you need to select 50 new stories.
-Since the [New Stories method](https://github.com/myafka/HackerNewsDocs/blob/master/Methods.md#new-stories) returns 500 stories, you will need to upgrade it.
+Since the [New Stories method](https://github.com/myafka/HackerNewsDocs/blob/master/Methods.md#new-stories) returns 500 stories, you will need to take addional steps.

 Example request: